chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 ### Highlights
 - Custom advise about how to use RAG data
-- PROMPT = user input + Prior questions & answers + retrieved data from vector database + custom advise
+- LLM Request = user input + Prior questions & answers + retrieved data from vector database + custom advise

 ## Tutorial_3_2_PromptWithContextAndRagWithEmbeddingModel